madhusankadilan/poc-microfrontend-html/README.md

-# poc-microfrontend-html
+# Micro Frontend with HTML
-Simple microfrontend POC with HTML
+Simple micro frontend POC with HTML

+Host html files in a web server and try